ebdrup/json-schema-benchmark/reports/json-gate.md

 `ref overrides any sibling keywords, ref valid, maxItems ignored`|Expected result: `true` but validator returned: `false` `ref overrides any sibling keywords, ref invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
-`remote ref, containing refs itself, remote ref invalid`|Expected result: `false` but validator returned: `true` `Recursive references between schemas, valid tree`|The schema failed to load(`Schema: 'required' attribute is an array when it should be a boolean`). **This excludes this validator from performance tests**
+`remote ref, containing refs itself, remote ref invalid`|Expected result: `false` but validator returned: `true` `Recursive references between schemas, valid tree`|The schema failed to load(`Schema: 'required' attribute is an array when it should be a boolean`)
 `Recursive references between schemas, invalid tree`|The schema failed to load(`Schema: 'required' attribute is an array when it should be a boolean`)
 `refs with quote, object with strings is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `Location-independent identifier, mismatch`|Expected result: `false` but validator returned: `true`